-Since graduating from our BSc Information Management for Business programme in 2018, Sara Berkai’s startup, Ambess Play supported hundreds of children globally.
+Since graduating from our BSc Information Management for Business programme in 2018, Sara Berkai’s startup, Ambessa Play supported hundreds of children globally.
 Ambessa Play is working to provide this opportunity to children around the world and diversify the STEM pipeline.

 Ambessa Play has had some great achievements to date including; being awarded the Young Innovate UK grant and joined the Design Museum’s Entrepreneur Hub, being profiled for British Science Week and being invited to a roundtable discussion led by George Freeman, Minister for Science, Research and Innovation which was a great opportunity.